Conformality of non-conformal correlators: Contact contributions

 \subsection{Proof of equality of contact correlation functions}

 We will now provide a proof of \eqref{circconfig} for the equality of contact contributions of the $n$-point massless correlator with the $(n+1)$-point conformal correlator.
-To do this, we will use the representation of the respective correlation functions derived in \eqref{schpolyn} and \eqref{schcftn}.
-In particular, we will use it to write the $(n+1)$-point conformal correlator as
+To do this, we use the representation of the respective correlation functions derived in \eqref{schpolyn} and \eqref{schcftn}.
+In particular, using \eqref{schcftn}, we have

 We choose $\lambda_i=\delta_{i,n+1}$ i.e $\lambda_i=0$ for all $i\neq n+1$ and $\lambda_{n+1}=1$.
 The integral over $\alpha_{n+1}$ is then trivial and we get

 We now introduce for arbitrary $\lambda_i \geq 0$, and then scale $\alpha_i \rightarrow s \alpha_i$ to find